stfc/PSyclone/tutorial/practicals/nemo/4_nemo_openacc/README.md

    it is clearly not necessary to copy it back to the CPU).

 (Currently PSyclone's analysis is limited to the contents of the DATA region.
-In our example, we can see that although `zind` for instance is written to within the data region, it is in fact not used again outside the data region and therefore does not actually need to be copied back from the GPU.)
+In our example, we can see that although e.g. `zind` is written to within the data region, it is in fact not used again outside the data region and therefore does not actually need to be copied back from the GPU.)